Le lourd passé de Lagaffe

-Le lourd passé de Lagaffe, written and drawn by Franquin and Jidéhem, is an album of the original Gaston Lagaffe series, numbered R5.
+Le lourd passé de Lagaffe, written and drawn by Franquin and Jidéhem, is an album in the original Gaston Lagaffe series, numbered R5.
 It is made up of 46 pages and was published by Dupuis.
 It consists of a series of one-strip gags.

 Story

 This album is made up of all the gags and illustrations that had not been previously published in album.

 Background

 This album was definitely the last album numbered "R", but another album of re-publication would follow latter, the Gaston Lagaffe #0.